pythops/jetson-image/Readme.md

 $ just build-jetson-image -b <board> -r <revision> -d <device> -l <l4t version>
 ```

+> [!TIP]
+> If you wish to add some specific nvidia packages that are present in the `common` section from [this link](https://repo.download.nvidia.com/jetson/)
+> such as `libcudnn8` for instance, then edit the file`l4t_packages.txt` in the root directory, add list each package name on separate line.

 For example, to build an image for `jetson-orin-nano` board:

 ```bash